mekaron/articles/agilecontent/theproblemwithlsps.md

 One of the main principles of Lean is to optimize the whole: optimizing the entire value stream.
 Suboptimization is "the practice of focusing on one component of a total and making changes intended to improve that one component and ignoring the effects on the other components".
 Suboptimization is a problem, not only because you often optimize the wrong component - which does not lead to the intended overall result, but moreover, doing so more often than not has unintended and surprising consequences in places that you cannot see

-Translation companies have optimized their (sub)process and this has led to suboptimization.
+Translation companies have optimized their process and this has led to suboptimization.
 They have - logically - focused on maximizing their profit, not taking into account what this does to the overall value stream.
 So eventhough they often have the right intention, their entire operations are focused on efficiency of (their part of) the translation process, and not on the overall business goals of their clients.

 The big problem that this situation causes is the fact that problems are hardly ever structurally solved.
 Even when there is a long lasting relationship between a translation agency and a client, and they claim they are working upstream to improve the process, there is usually no one person responsible for the entire process of multilingual content creation.
 Because this would take a process manager on the client side that systematically monitors the the process of the translation company, or someone from the translation company do the same on the client side.
 Both very unlikely scenarios.